DMIRLAB-Group/CANM/README.md

 ### Quick Start

-This package contains the data synthetic process for CANM that prsent in the paper.
+This package contains the data synthetic process for CANM that present in the paper (see `CANM_data()`).
 Here are some examples to make a quick start:

 ```
 set.seed(0)